 The theoretical return on an investment with zero risk.
 In practice, this is typically approximated using government bond yields.
 For US investments, the 10-year Treasury yield is commonly used.
 The choice should match your investment horizon - use shorter maturities for short-term analysis and longer maturities for long-term investments.

 Beta measures an asset's sensitivity to market movements.
 It quantifies systematic risk - the portion of risk that cannot be diversified away.
 A beta of 1.0 indicates the asset moves with the market.
 Beta greater than 1.0 means higher volatility (growth stocks, tech), while beta less than 1.0 indicates lower volatility (utilities, consumer staples).
-You can use our Beta Calculator to compute beta from historical returns.
+Use the Industry Betas tab above to look up sector betas from Damodaran's dataset.

 The additional return investors expect for bearing market risk instead of holding risk-free assets.
 Historical US market risk premium averages around 5-6%.
 Professor Aswath Damodaran publishes regularly updated implied equity risk premiums based on current market conditions.